Tony Kemp (baseball): Houston Astros

-The Astros selected Kemp in the fifth round of the 2013 MLB draft.
-In 2015, Kemp began the season with the Corpus Christi Hooks of the Class AA Texas League.
-He received a midseason promotion to the Fresno Grizzlies of the Class AAA Pacific Coast League, and appeared in the 2015 All-Star Futures Game.
+The Houston Astros of Major League Baseball (MLB) selected Kemp in the fifth round of the 2013 MLB draft.
+In 2015, Kemp began the season with the Corpus Christi Hooks of the Double–A Texas League.
+He received a midseason promotion to the Fresno Grizzlies of the Triple–A Pacific Coast League, and appeared in the 2015 All-Star Futures Game.

-Kemp began the 2016 season with Fresno, and was promoted to the major leagues on May 16.
-He was optioned to Fresno on June 25, 2016, when A. J. Reed was called up for his debut.
-On August 7, 2016, Kemp was recalled to the Astros.
+Kemp began the 2016 season with Fresno, and was promoted to the major leagues on May 16, 2016.
+He was optioned to Fresno on June 25, when A. J. Reed was called up for his debut.
+On August 7, Kemp was recalled to the Astros.
 After center fielder Carlos Gómez was designated for assignment, Kemp and Jake Marisnick platooned in centerfield.
+In 2016 with the Astros, he batted .217/.296/.325 with one home run in 136 plate appearances while playing primarily left field.

-On March 19, 2017, he was optioned back to Fresno.
-On April 27, 2017 the Astros promoted Kemp to the major leagues to replace injured Teoscar Hernández.
-On May 1, 2017, the Astros optioned him back down as Marisnick was activated off of the disabled list.

-On September 2, 2017, he was called up to the Astros and played in their doubleheader against the Mets, their first home game after Hurricane Harvey.
-In 17 games with the Astros, Kemp had a .216 average and 4 RBI.
+On March 19, 2017, Kemp was optioned back to Fresno.
+On April 27, the Astros promoted Kemp to the major leagues to replace injured Teoscar Hernández.
+On May 1, the Astros optioned him back down as Marisnick was activated off of the disabled list.
+On September 2, Reed was called up to the Astros and played in their doubleheader against the Mets, their first home game after Hurricane Harvey.
+In 17 games with the Astros, Kemp batted .216/.256/.243 with four RBI while playing primarily left field.
 The Astros finished the season with a 101-61 record and eventually won the 2017 World Series, their first ever championship title.
 Kemp did not participate in any playoff action, but was still on the 40-man roster at the time, and won his first championship title.